shopsys/monorepo-tools/docs/cookbook/adding-new-attribute-to-an-entity.md

 9. Create new `ProductDataFactory` in the same namespace as your entity by extending [`Shopsys\FrameworkBundle\Model\Product\ProductDataFactory`](../../packages/framework/src/Model/Product/ProductDataFactory.php) and overwrite the `createDefault()` method.
-You need to copy paste the contents of the parent class and make sure to use your `Product` instead of the base one.
+You need to copy paste all the contents of the parent class and make sure to use your `Product` instead of the base one.

+*Note: The copy pasting is a quite hacky solution but it is necessary now because of private visibility of original `ProductDataFactory` properties.
+Also, there is no interface for `ProductDataFactory` like it was in the previous step for `ProductFactory`.
+This issue will be addressed in near future.*
 ```php
 <?php